d-matrix-ai/dmx-compressor/README.md

 model = dmx.Model(Net())
 ```

-Here `model` is functionally equivalent to `Net()`, and all `torch` functionalities are still available, making `model` ready for co-design configuration and/or optimization, at training time or post-training.
+Here `model` is functionally equivalent to `Net()`, and all `torch` functionalities are still available, but `model` is equipped with d-Matrix specific features, making it ready for co-design configuration and/or optimization, at training time or post-training.
 See advanced topics below for further details.

 `model.dmx_config` is a dictionary that contains all, and only those, configurations that affect the functional behavior of the model.